drofmij/ThreadLord/README.md

             for (String toprocess : stringsToProcess) {
                 /*
                 * inline implementation of Minion.work()
-                * - allows access to containing class variables etc.
+                * - allows access read-only to containing class variables etc.
-                * - reduces amount of Minion code to write (no constructor, or member vars needed) */ threadLord.addMinion(new Minion<String>() {
+                * - reduces amount of Minion code to write */ threadLord.addMinion(new Minion<String>() {
                     @Override